itsyasin22/data-analysis-scripts/README.md

     lculates the area of a square given its side length.

     Args:
-        side_length (float or nt): The length of the square's side.
+        side_length (float or nt): The length of the squ's side.

     Returns:
         gojt: The calculated are the ofsquare.